What Happened Summary

 Listen to the audio of this summary with a free reading.fm account*:

 When Hillary Clinton announced that she would be running for president in 2015, Democrats were enthusiastic about her prospects.
-She seemed to have everything— the name, the experience, the vigor for politics.
+She seemed to have everything: the name, the experience, the vigor for politics.
 Polls showed she would be the clear winner over contender Donald Trump until the very last minute.
+But when the numbers came in, in a huge shock, Trump won almost immediately.

 So what happened?
-In What Happened by Hillary Rodham Clinton, we get the story of one of the strangest elections in history, the woman at the very center.
-She gives a candid look into her experiences running against and eventually losing to an opponent unlike any other before.
-In this untold story, you get the full picture of what really contributed to Clinton’s shocking loss.
+In What Happened, Hillary Rodham Clinton gives us her view on one of the strangest US elections in history.
+In this untold story, you’ll get the full picture of what really led to Clinton’s shocking loss.

-These are the 3 most memorable lessons I got out of this book:
+These are the 3 most memorable lessons I got from this book:

 1. After her loss, Clinton had to take time to recuperate and resist anger.